 Like CloudWatch to AWS, Azure Cost Management + Billing is the cloud cost management tool native to Microsoft’s Azure Cloud Service.

 Like other native tools, you get the must-haves, such as monitoring Azure cloud costs, cost analysis, budgeting, exporting cost management data, and seeing cost optimization recommendations based on Azure cost management best practices.
 The tool also lets you manage billing data from Azure and AWS if you use both in combination.

 Densify includes a cloud resource optimization tool in its platform.
-You can see several cost savings opportunities and methods for lowering your cloud computing charges.
-Densify can alert you if you are over allocating resources to instances or using an inefficient family of instances in the first place.
+You can see several cost-saving opportunities and methods for lowering your cloud computing charges.
+Densify can alert you if you are over-allocating resources to instances or using an inefficient family of instances in the first place.

 Virtana Optimize, formerly Metricly, is a cloud optimization platform with several cloud cost management features.
 It can help you identify wasted resources, do rightsizing, analyze cost vs. utilization reports, receive Azure VM instances and Amazon EC2 instance optimization recommendations, and even plan the most cost-effective and smooth cloud migrations.

-As a financial management tool for monitoring, reporting, and analyzing cloud costs, Apptio’s Cloudability offers budgeting and forecasting, and rightsizing capabilities.
+As a financial management tool for monitoring, reporting, and analyzing cloud costs, Apptio’s Cloudability offers budgeting, forecasting, and rightsizing capabilities.

 This tool includes many of the “standard” features of a cost management tool; cost analysis, reporting, and forecasting.
 However, it also offers cost allocations by cost center and team, automatic budget alerts, and decent visibility into private and public clouds.

 VMware’s CloudHealth is their native cloud financial management tool — although there is a CloudHealth for AWS version.

 You can use CloudHealth’s showback and chargeback features to increase cloud cost accountability — so you can see what cost centers are driving up your cloud costs.